built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

 ![Install Dialog](./create-workspace-mobile-install-dialog.png)

-When you navigate to the main page as you will have the option of selecting a row in the blotter/grid.
+When you navigate to the main page you will have the option of selecting a row in the blotter/grid.
 This will broadcast the selected instrument to the other apps loaded into the layout.
 You should see the other applications update to reflect the change as you click on different rows.

 ## What do I do next?